Appearance

 Architecture

 Libris is a self-hosted book management system.
-It ingests ebook files, enriches them with metadata from multiple sources, organizes them into a structured library, and serves them via OPDS for e-readers.
+It ingests ebook files, enriches them with metadata from Hardcover, organizes them into a structured library, and serves them via OPDS for e-readers.
 It syncs reading progress with KoReader via KoSync.

 Monorepo Structure